barsec-admin/bitcoin-pi-cycle-indicator/README.md

    python bitcoin_pi_cycle_indicator.py
    ```

-The script will generate a graph showing the Bitcoin price along with the Pi Cycle Top Indicator.
+When an indicator happens, the script will generate and send an email showing the Bitcoin Pi Cycle Top Indicator.

 ## Data Source